How do ClickFunnels help non-profits to get donors, acquire new volunteers, grow, and fund their missions?

-Even if your traditional efforts bring in some donors and support – It would take a series of phone calls back and forth, disappointments, ignore emails, spending all of your money on advertising and fundraising campaigns.
+Even if your traditional efforts bring in some donors and support – It would take a series of phone calls back and forth, disappointments, ignoring emails, and spending all of your money on advertising and fundraising campaigns.

 It can be hell.
 I know.

-All your hopes in the sky wishing for a rewarding response from prospective donors.
+All your hopes are in the sky wishing for a rewarding response from prospective donors.

 It doesn’t have to be this way.
 It doesn’t.

 ClickFunnels includes features such as automated emails, payment processing options, and A/B testing capabilities which make it even easier for organizations to create effective campaigns quickly.